antopenrf/PAN/README.md

 ##*PAN*##

 PAN is the MoM (metchod of moment) Electromagnetic Numerical code for simlating planar antnena structure.
+The code is still under development but can simulate many planar structures already.
+Here is a list of features to develop.
+1. GUI
+2. Add transmit alrorithm
+3. Add current flow chart

 **Prerequisite:**